Microsoft/MCW-Azure-Stack/Hands-on lab/Azure-Stack-Operate/HOL step-by-step - Azure Stack Operate.md

     $TenantId = (Invoke-RestMethod "$($AuthEndpoint)/$($AADTenantName)/.well-known/openid-configuration").issuer.TrimEnd('/').Split('/')[-1]

     Add-AzureRmAccount -EnvironmentName "AzureStackAdmin" -TenantId $TenantId
     ```
-20. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.
+19. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

-21. From the Administrator: Windows PowerShell ISE window, publish the package to Azure Stack Hub Marketplace by running the following (make sure to replace the placeholder <storageaccountname> with the name of the storage account you created earlier in this task):
+20. From the Administrator: Windows PowerShell ISE window, publish the package to Azure Stack Hub Marketplace by running the following (make sure to replace the placeholder <storageaccountname> with the name of the storage account you created earlier in this task):

     ```
     Add-AzsGalleryItem -GalleryItemUri `
       https://<storageaccountname>.blob.local.azurestack.external/packages/Contoso.ContosoWebApp.1.0.0.azpkg -Verbose
     ```

-22. Ensure that the command completes successfully.
+21. Ensure that the command completes successfully.

-23. Switch back to the Azure Stack Hub administrator portal, in the hub menu, select **+ Create a resource**.
+22. Switch back to the Azure Stack Hub administrator portal and select **+ Create a resource** on the left navigation.

     > **Note**: Alternatively, you can use the Azure Stack Hub User portal at <https://portal.local.azurestack.external/>.
 The newly added Marketplace item should be available in both.

-24. On the New blade, select **Custom**.
+23. On the New blade, select the **Custom** category.

-25. On the Custom blade, select **See all** and ensure that **Contoso WebApp** appears in the list of resource types to provision.
+24. On the Custom blade, select **See all** and ensure that **Contoso WebApp** appears in the list of resource types to provision.

     > **Note**: It might take a few minutes for a newly added Marketplace item to appear.

     ![In the Azure Stack Hub administrator portal, Contoso WebApp custom Marketplace item is displayed.](images/image6.png "Contoso WebApp custom Marketplace item")

-26. On the Custom blade, select **Contoso WebApp**.
+25. On the Custom blade, select **Contoso WebApp**.

-27. On the Contoso webapp blade, review the interface of the Contoso webapp blade to verify that it reflects the configuration you specified when creating the package.
+26. On the Contoso webapp blade, review the interface of the Contoso webapp blade to verify that it reflects the configuration you specified when creating the package.

-28. On the Contoso webapp blade, select **Create**.
+27. On the Contoso webapp blade, select **Create**.

-29. Step through the process of configuring the deployment but do not select **Create**.
+28. Step through the process of configuring the deployment but do not select **Create**.

-30. Close all open windows.
+29. Close all open windows.

     > **Note**: In general, in order to ensure that the new Azure Stack Hub Marketplace item is functional, you also need to satisfy all of the prerequisites for its deployment, such as OS images referenced by a VM template, are in place.

 ## Exercise 2: Implement multi-tenancy